Useful information about holidays in Antigua

 Major credit cards are accepted by most hotels, car rental companies, and shops.
 The Eastern Caribbean Dollar (EC$) is the local currency in Antigua and is tied in value to the US dollar.
 It may be possible to order EC$ from your local bank or foreign exchange bureau before leaving the UK, but US dollars (US$) are widely accepted and can be used in many establishments, usually with change being given in EC$, however please note that smaller establishments, especially in country areas, may only accept EC$.

 Should you wish to exchange currency it is advisable to do this at a bank, as the most favourable exchange rates may not be obtained elsewhere.
 You will normally need to provide your passport when doing this.
 Most banks have 24-hour ATM machines.

 We suggest you take US$ and exchange them for local currency.
 Travelling with a credit card is also recommended.

 We can arrange car or 4×4 hire for you when you book your holiday, or our agents will be pleased to arrange car or 4×4 hire for you locally.
 They will arrange all the necessary permits and licences as well as insurance and your vehicle will normally be delivered to and collected from your accommodation.
 There is a good network of paved roads but, like most Caribbean islands, the signposting system leaves much to be desired.
 Please note that driving is on the LEFT.
 You will need to take your UK driving licence with you!

-Antigua has the best and most extensive healthcare system in the Caribbean.
 All hotels will offer necessary assistance and direct you to the nearest doctor, clinic or specialist.
-Pharmacies are very well stocked with all usual medications.
-There is a large and high-quality hospital in Bridgetown.
-We advise you to take sufficient supplies of any medication that you normally take and as always, make sure you have adequate medical insurance before you travel.
+Pharmacies are very well stocked with all usual medications but we advise you to take sufficient supplies of any medication that you normally take.

 Mosquitoes and other pests